WEC-Sim/WEC-Sim/docs_new/welcome/introduction.rst

 demonstrations of WEC-Sim's advanced features and applications of WEC-Sim to unique devices.

-..
-TODO:
-    use table instead of figures to list WEC-Sims key capabilities?

 WEC-Sim's capabilities include the ability to model both nonlinear hydrodynamic effects (Froude-Krylov forces and hydrostatic stiffness) and nonhydrodynamic bodies, body-to-body interactions, mooring systems, passive yawing.
 WEC-Sim